 Reviews & Ratings

-Trace Velo on YouTube about 7 hours ago
+Trace Velo on YouTube20 days ago

 The reviewer discusses the WUZEI Road Bike Carbon Crank (referred to as a 'fancy titanium crank set') in the context of testing cheap carbon cranksets.
 They highlight its titanium axle as a key improvement for strength and fatigue resistance, but detail significant installation and shifting issues encountered.